In town Tues, Weds, Thurs looking for the unusual

 thanks!

-_________________ http://tinyurl.com/eurolights - CLOSED FOR NOW - Sadly Google has disallowed public access to this map.
+http://tinyurl.com/eurolights - CLOSED FOR NOW - Sadly Google has disallowed public access to this map.
 I'm seeking alternative platforms.
 If you have suggestions, please message me!

 Re: In town Tues, Weds, Thurs looking for the unusual